What is Mastopexy?

 Frequently Asked Questions (FAQ)

-Will a breast lift affect my ability to have children or breastfeed?
+Will a breast lift affect my ability to breastfeed?

-While certain exercises may tone the pectoral muscle, there is no exercise that can correct the excess skin and breast tissue loss that results in breast sagging.
+- While certain exercises may tone the pectoral muscle, there is no exercise that can correct the excess skin and breast tissue loss that results in breast sagging.
 In fact, substantial weight loss may contribute to existing breast droopiness, as exercise does not resolve a lack of skin elasticity.
-Currently, there is no natural remedy that can firm, elevate, and reshape the breasts for results comparable to breast lift surgery.
+Currently, there is no non-surgical breast lift or natural remedy that can firm, elevate, and reshape the breasts for results comparable to breast lift surgery.

 How much downtime should I anticipate for breast lift surgery?